-If you’re itinerary includes countries like Uganda and Egypt, read these posts to discover more about Uganda and these ones to learn more about Egypt before you go.
+If you’re itinerary includes countries like Uganda, Botswana, and Egypt, read these posts to discover more about Uganda, these ones about Botswana, and these ones to learn more about Egypt before you go.

 Even though most countries are relatively hot all year round, some places can be really cold depending on the time of your visit.

-4. Don’t try to see everything in Africa.
+4. Don’t try to see everything in Africa

-5. Pack everything you need for your African safari.
+5. Pack everything you need for your African safari

 It’s not a recommended practice to rely on buying extra things in the place you’re traveling to as you’re not aware of the price and quality.